h2oai/h2o-2/h2o-docs/source/datascience/gbm.rst

 **Response:**

-  The dependent variable to be modeled.
-Dependent variables can be binomial indicators, multinomial classes (if the classes are
+  The dependent variable to use for the model.
+Dependent variables can be binomial indicators or multinomial classes.

 **Ignored Columns:**

-  By default all of the information submitted in a data set will be used in building the GBM model.
-Users specify those attributes that should be omitted from analysis by highlighting them.
+  By default, all of the information submitted in a data set is used to build the GBM model.
+To omit attributes from analysis, highlight them.

 **Classification:**

-  An option that treats the outcome variable as categorical, and when unchecked treats the outcome variable as continuous.
-If a continuous real variable has been defined for the response, H\
-  :sub:`2`\ O will return an error if a classification model is requested.
+  Check this checkbox to treat the outcome variable as categorical, or uncheck it to treat the outcome variable as continuous.
+If a continuous real variable is defined for the response, H2O returns an error if a classification model is requested.

 **Validation:**